Saint John Baptist de la Salle

 Once convinced that this was his divinely appointed mission, John threw himself wholeheartedly into the work, left home and family, abandoned his position as canon at Rheims, gave away his fortune, and reduced himself to the level of the poor to whom he devoted his entire life.

 The remainder of his life was closely entwined with the community of religious men he founded, the Brothers of the Christian School (Christian Brothers, or De La Salle Brothers).
 This community grew rapidly and was successful in educating boys of poor families, using methods designed by John.
 It prepared teachers in the first training college for teachers and also set up homes and schools for young delinquents of wealthy families.
 The motivating element in all these endeavors was the desire to become a good Christian.

-Afflicted with asthma and rheumatism in his last years, he died on Good Friday at 68 and was canonized in 1900.
+Afflicted with asthma and rheumatism in his last years, he died at 68 on Good Friday, and was canonized in 1900.